Official: 6 of 43 Missing Mexican Students Given to Army

 "On Sept.
 30 'the colonel' mentions that they will take care of cleaning everything up and that they had already taken charge of the six students who had remained alive," the report said.

+"It's not by omission anymore.
+It's that they participated," he said of the military.
+"It was the state, the three levels of government participated."

+He said the families had not been told that any of the arrest orders announced last week for members of armed forces had been carried out yet.

 On Sept.
 26, 2014, local police took the students off buses they had commandeered in Iguala.
-The motive remains unclear eight years later.
+The motive for the police action remains unclear eight years later.
 Their bodies have never been found, though fragments of burned bone have been matched to three of the students.

-The families of the missing students have for years pressured the government to more deeply investigate the military’s involvement.

-Last week, federal agents arrested former Attorney General Jesus Murillo Karam who oversaw the original investigation.
-On Wednesday, a judge ordered that he stand trial for forced disappearance, torture and official misconduct.
+Last week, federal agents arrested former Attorney General Jesus Murillo Karam, who oversaw the original investigation.
+On Wednesday, a judge ordered that he stand trial for forced disappearance, not reporting torture and official misconduct.
 Prosecutors allege Murillo Karam created a false narrative about what happened to the students to quickly appear to resolve the case.

-Authorities also last week, said arrest warrants were issued for 20 army soldiers and officers, five local officials, 33 local police officers and 11 state police officers as well as 14 gang members.
-Neither the army nor prosecutors have said how many of those suspects are currently in custody.
+Authorities also said last week that arrest warrants were issued for 20 soldiers and officers, five local officials, 33 local police officers and 11 state police officers as well as 14 gang members.
+Neither the army nor prosecutors have said how many of those suspects are in custody.

 It was also not immediately clear if Rodríguez Pérez was among those sought.